idmasse/NAAPI/README.md

 NAAPI leverages NASA's collection of space-related media, providing an educational and engaging experience for users.
 The CRUD operations are integral to the user interaction with the application, allowing personalized and dynamic content exploration and social sharing.

 ## TECH STACK:
-Frontend: React | HTML | CSS
+Frontend: React | JavaScript | CSS
 <br/>
 Backend: Node | Express | MongoDB

 ## Features:
-Explore: Users can explore past and current NASA APOD's (Astronomy Image(s) of the Day), and search for images and videos from NASA's vast image archive based on keywords and oher filtering criteria.
+Explore: Users can explore past and current NASA APOD's (Astronomy Image(s) of the Day), and search for images and videos from NASA's vast image archive based on keywords.
 <br/>
 Bookmark/Save Media: Users can save their favorite media to their profile.
 <br/>